DepledgeLab/DRAP3R/README.md

 ### Folder descriptions

-Code:
+manuscript_figures

-<em> note that data files required for some scripts in Fig 1 and Fig S1 directories are hosted at [FigShare](https://doi.org/10.6084/m9.figshare.28554524.v1 )</em>
+- contains all scripts required for analyses and visualization of the data, along with links to source datasets hosted on Zenodo.

 <br>

 Databases: